If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 When looking for a nesting area, bearded carpenter ants prefer to live in damp and decaying wood, which is more accessible than solid wood.

-They will often inhabit old stumps and logs, but they may also enter homes searching for food or moisture, usually creating nests in walls or attics.
+They often inhabit old stumps and logs but may also enter homes, searching for food or moisture, and usually create nests in walls or attics.

 They tend to build their nests in or near wood, where they feed on other insects.

-In addition to preying on other insects, acrobat ants will also eat sweet substances, like nectar or honeydew.
-They prefer humid areas and thrive in the dark, moist environments.
+In addition to preying on other insects, acrobat ants eat sweet substances, like nectar or honeydew.
+They prefer humid areas and thrive in dark, moist environments.

-These types of ants in Ohio can be identified by their red and black coloring and their distinctive heart-shaped abdomens.
+These ants in Ohio can be identified by their red and black coloring and distinctive heart-shaped abdomens.

 Acrobat ants can also raise their abdomens over their heads and run across surfaces like a tightrope walker.
 When threatened, they may even emit a pungent odor from a gland on their abdomen!

-The Silky Ant is a small, black ant with a distinctive, shiny appearance.
+The Silky Ant is small and black, with a distinctive, shiny appearance.
 It is commonly found in Ohio and is attracted to moisture-rich areas such as bathrooms, kitchens, and basements.

-It is not considered a structural pest, but they tend to invade homes for food and water.
-They are omnivorous and feed on almost any type of food, including pet food and other insects.
+It is not considered a structural pest but tends to invade homes for food and water.
+It is omnivorous and feeds on almost any food, including pet food and other insects.

-The Silky Ant can be identified by its black color and smooth, glossy body.
-They measure about 1/8 inch in length and have six legs.
+The Silky Ant is identified by its black color and smooth, glossy body.
+It measures about 1/8 inch in length and has six legs.

 They are usually found in large colonies, with hundreds of ants living together in one nest.

-The Silky Ant is known for its ability to rapidly spread from one area to another due to its love for moisture.
+The Silky Ant is known for its ability to rapidly spread from one area to another and for loving moisture.

 These ants rarely bite or sting humans, but it will likely be painless if they do.
 If you find them in your home, it is best to call a professional exterminator to rid your home of the infestation.

-The prairie mound ant is a small, red-brown species of ant native to Ohio.
-They are found in the grasslands and meadows of the state, where they build their distinctive mounds of soil and grass.
+The prairie mound ant is a small, red-brown ant native to Ohio.
+It is found in the state’s grasslands and meadows, where it builds its distinctive mounds of soil and grass.

 These mounds can reach up to two feet in height and provide shelter and protection for the colony’s eggs, larvae, and pupae.